 Spotify HiFi: Release dates, formats, compatibility, specs and everything we know so far

-The world’s most popular music streaming service is going lossless this year – here’s all you need to know.
+The world’s most popular music streaming service is going lossless – eventually.
+Here’s all you need to know.

 The world’s most popular music streaming service is set to offer lossless streaming.
-Spotify HiFi, which will let listeners enjoy music at CD-quality audio, was announced at the start of 2021, and was expected to release that year.
-Since then, Spotify has expanded into Podcasts and Audiobooks – but HiFi was still unreleased, even after competitors, Apple, Tidal and Amazon launched their own lossless streaming features.
+Spotify HiFi, which will let listeners enjoy music at CD-quality audio.
+HiFi was announced at the start of 2021, and was expected to release that year – but it didn’t, nor did it arrive the year after Apple, Tidal and Amazon launched their own lossless streaming features.

-In the months following Stream On, Spotify has been quiet about the service, but some leaks have sprung up on the web showing what it could be.
+Though it has been quiet about its lossless streaming service, Spotify has assured that HiFi is still planned for launch.
+Since then however, alleged leaks have sprung up on the web showing what HiFi could be.
 Here’s everything we know about Spotify HiFi so far.